NorfairKing/sydtest/README.md

 # sydtest

-An modern testing framework for Haskell with good defaults and advanced testing features.
+A modern testing framework for Haskell with good defaults and advanced testing features.

 Sydtest aims to make the common easy and the hard possible.